Jaelyn Lay wants to use his size to be a mismatch for the defense in 2020

 “I improved in the weight room,” Lay said.
 “When I came here, I could barely do a 225-(pound rep) twice.
 Now, I can do it at least 15 times.
 Focused on my route-running and blocking.
 I’ve worked with the scout team.
 It’s been helping.”

-He put the extra time in strength and conditioning coach Joey Batson's Power Hour – a staple for redshirt players – to good use.
+He puts the extra time with strength and conditioning coach Joey Batson to good use.

 “I always try to do extra.
 Try to do five pounds more than my last set,” Lay said.
 “I think that was how I was able to build up.”